 B. Informal Resolution Process

 The University may resolve reports informally, as appropriate based on the circumstances.
 An Informal Resolution provides a mechanism for the University to take prompt action through the imposition of individual and community remedies designed to maintain or restore access to the educational, extracurricular, and employment activities at the University and to remedy the impacts of conduct on members of the community.
 Informal Resolution is available only once a Formal Complaint has been filed, prior to a determination of responsibility, and if all impacted parties and the University voluntarily consent to the process in writing.
-Informal Resolution is not available in cases in which a staff member or other employee is alleged to have engaged in Prohibited Conduct with a student.
+Informal Resolution is not available in cases in which a staff member or other employee is alleged to have engaged in Title IX Sexual Harassment with a student.

 Any person who facilitates an informal resolution will be trained and free from conflicts of interest or bias for or against either party (see Section IX Training and Conflict/Bias Prevention below).